-AAMI and ANSI procedures require that standards be reviewed and, if necessary, revised every five years to reflect technological advances that may have occurred since publication.
+AAMI and ANSI procedures require that standards be reviewed every five years and, if necessary, revised to reflect technological advances that may have occurred since publication.

 AAMI (and ANSI) have adopted other ISO standards.
-See the Glossary of Equivalent Standards for a list of ISO standards adopted by AAMI which gives the corresponding U.S. designation and the level of equivalency with the ISO standard.
+See the Glossary of Equivalent Standards for a list of ISO standards adopted by AAMI, which gives the corresponding U.S. designation and the level of equivalency with the ISO standard.

-As used within the context of this document, "shall" indicates requirements strictly to be followed to conform to the standard.
+As used within the context of this document, "shall" indicates requirements strictly to be followed to conform to the recommended practice.
 "Should" indicates that among several possibilities, one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action should be avoided but is not prohibited.

-"May" is used to indicate that a course of action is permissible within the limits of the standard.
-Can is used as a statement of possibility and capability thing must is used only to describe unavoidable situations circluding those mandated by government regulation be document before making a purchasing decision.
+"May" is used to indicate that a course of action is permissible within the limits of the recommended practice.
+"Can" is used as a statement of possibility and capability.
+Finally, "must" is used only to describe "unavoidable" situations, including those mandated by government regulation.